amd/quark-documentation/docs/onnx/example_quark_onnx_MX.rst

       -  ILSVRC2012_val_00002663.JPEG
       -  …

-The storage format of the calib_data of the ImageNet dataset organized as follows:
+The storage format of the `calib_data` of the ImageNet dataset is organized as follows:

 -  calib_data